The fight + what I’m fighting for

 Image: rattlesnake plantain orchid at YMC.

 I haven’t always felt clear about whether to acknowledge current events on Sweet Flag Herbs pages.
-Part of me avoids creating yet another distraction from taking action.
-I also know that we sorely need opportunities to connect across the aisle, find common ground, and build meaningful skills that are universally human.
-Nature, herbal medicine, gardening, sustainable foraging--these experiences should be available to all.
+We sorely need opportunities to connect across the aisle, find common ground, and build meaningful skills that are universally human.
+Nature, herbal medicine, gardening, sustainable foraging--I believe in making these experiences available to all.

 We are also in need of open dialogue and respectful conversations.
 You’re a valued part of my community, Dear Reader.
-If we can’t discuss the origins of health issues and environmental degradation—issues my business exists to address—then why are we here?
+I trust that we can all agree on clean water, clean air, healthy ecosystems, and thriving people.
+If we can’t acknowledge contributors to health issues and environmental degradation—problems herbalism helps solve at its best—then why are we here?

-I’ve learned that gushing about plants without acknowledging what’s harming them—and us—doesn’t feel right.
-A good herbalist doesn’t just toss remedies at a problem—they dig for root causes and lasting healing.
+I’ve learned that teaching about medicinal plants while skirting around what’s threatening them—and us—doesn’t feel right.
+A good herbalist doesn’t just toss remedies at a problem—they address root causes for lasting healing.

-Dr. Amy Killen’s short video on the intersection between her medical work and environmental toxin regulation is an outstanding example of this.
+Dr. Amy Killen’s short video on the intersection between her medical work and weakening environmental toxin regulations is an outstanding example.

 We’re all part of something bigger.